Craterbrain/brubakerssoapshack/content/english/scents/_index.md

 ---
-title: Our Latest Post
+title: Check Out Our Scents!
-description: this is a meta description
+description: All scents sourced from
 image: "/images/IMG_20200710_180009.webp"

 ---